braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 nav_title: FAQ
 article_title: Live Activities FAQ
 page_order: 20
-description: "This page provides answers to frequently asked questions about live activities."
+description: "This page provides answers to frequently asked questions about live activities for the Swift SDK."
 tool: Live Activities
 platform:
   - iOS
 ---

 # Frequently asked questions

+> This article provides answers to some frequently asked questions about Live Activities.

 ## Functionality and support